SolaceTraining/solace-workshop-scs/codelab.md

 ### Deploying a Source

 Before our company can do anything with the tweets we have to start to receive an incoming stream of them!
 Let's get started!
-Please navigate to the "scs-source-tweets" project in your IDE.
+Please navigate to the "02-scs-source-tweets" project in your IDE.

 #### Learn the Project Structure
 Before we take a look at the code, let's take a quick look at the structure of a Spring Cloud Streams project.